Dyslexia: Signs, Causes, Types, Statistics

 - Dyslexics may struggle with organizational skills, planning and prioritizing, keeping time, concentrating with background noise.

-- People with dyslexia excel or even gifted in areas of art, computer science, design, drama, electronics, math, mechanics, music, physics, sales and sports
+- People with dyslexia often excel, or are gifted, in areas of art, computer science, design, drama, electronics, math, mechanics, music, physics, sales, and sports.